-Note: In the One Active mode, if more than 2 control heads are present upon power up, the radio shows a FATAL error EXTRA CH on the display of all attached control heads.
+Note: In the One Active mode, if more than 2 control heads are present upon power up, the radio shows a

+FATAL error Extra CH on the display of all attached control heads.

-The active control head commands the system normally while the inactive control head is in remote mode with its display shows REMOTE.
+The active control head commands the system normally while the inactive control head is in remote mode with its display shows Remote.

-The Volume knob, DIM button, Front/Rear (F/R) softkey and Emergency button remain active on the inactive control head, while all other controls are disabled.
-Emergency footswitch and VIP inputs remain active on the inactive control head.
+The Volume knob, Dimmer button, Front/Rear (F/R) softkey and Emergency button, MFK, Keypad keys and Data button, the Emergency footswitch and VIP inputs remain active on the inactive control head, while all other controls are disabled.
 The VIP input control head is configurable in the CPS and VIP should be attached to the control head selected in the CPS.